Leah Massey is a homeschool mom of three living in southeast

 Shift your mindset, create your own “normal”, and craft your personal

+version of a multi-functional life.
 Do that, and before you know it

 you’ll be inspiring other homeschooling, tiny-living families with your